-Microsoft exec Jared Bridegan’s ex-wife makes surprising legal move - latest updates
+Microsoft exec Jared Bridegan’s widow reveals last time she saw him alive – latest

-Jared Bridegan’s ex-wife makes surprising legal move after being charged with his murder – latest
+Jared Bridegan’s widow reveals last time she saw him alive as ex-wife fights extradition over murder – latest

-Shanna Gardner is accused of conspiring to kill Jared Bridegan with her new husband Mario Fernandez
+Shanna Gardner is accused of conspiring to kill Microsoft executive Jared Bridegan with her new husband Mario Fernandez

 Arrest made in murder of Microsoft executive Jared Bridegan

-The ex-wife of slain Microsoft executive Jared Bridegan is fighting extradition to Florida, where she stands accused of orchestrating a plot to murder Bridegan.
+Kirsten Bridegan told NewsNation that she said goodbye to him and their daughter Bexley as he went off on “what’s referred to as date night where he goes on his off weeks when the twins are with their mom”.

+She said they hugged and kissed and spoke later on the phone that night but that was the “last moment” they had in person together.

-Mr Bridegan, 33, was shot dead after dropping off his two children at his ex-wife Shanna Gardner-Fernandez’s home near Jacksonville, Florida.
-A third child — Mr Bridegan’s with his second wife — was in the car at the time of the shooting and was uninjured.
+Bridegan, 33, was shot dead after dropping off his two children at his ex-wife Shanna Gardner-Fernandez’s home near Jacksonville, Florida.
+Bexley was in the car at the time of the shooting and was uninjured.

-Mario Fernandez, Ms Gardner-Fernandez’s second husband, was arrested in March and was charged with orchestrating the murder by hiring Henry Tenon, a tenant residing in one of his properties, to kill Mr Bridegan.
-Mr Tenon has admitted to shooting the executive.
+Mario Fernandez, Ms Gardner-Fernandez’s second husband, was arrested in March and charged with orchestrating the murder by hiring Henry Tenon, a tenant of one of his properties, to kill Bridegan.
+Mr Tenon has confessed to shooting Bridegan.

-On Thursday, police announced that Ms Gardner-Fernandez had been indicted on a first-degree murder charge and is accused of conspiring to have her husband killed.
+On Thursday, police announced Ms Gardner-Fernandez had been indicted on a first-degree murder charge and is accused of conspiring to have her husband killed.
+She is now fighting extradition to Florida.

-Ms Gardner-Fernandez is currently in the custody of the Benton County Corrections Department in Washington.
-During a court appearance on Friday, Ms Gardner-Fernandez refused to waive extradition to Florida, where she faces charges of first-degree murder, conspiracy to commit first-degree murder and child endangerment, Fox News reports.
+During a court appearance on Friday, Ms Gardner-Fernandez refused to waive extradition to Florida, where she faces charges of first-degree murder, conspiracy to commit first-degree murder and child endangerment.

 She is being held without bond and is expected to reappear in court on 14 September.